pingcap/docs/tidb-lightning/import-into-vs-tidb-lightning.md

 Assume that you start 10 TiDB Lightning instances to import data in parallel, you need to create 10 TiDB Lightning configuration files, and configure each configuration file with the range of source files to be read by each TiDB Lightning instance.
 For example, TiDB Lightning instance 1 reads the first 100 files, instance 2 reads the next 100 files, and so on.

-In addition, you need to configure the shared metadata table and other configuration information for these 10 TiDB Lightning instances.
+In addition, you need to configure the shared metadata table and other configuration information for these 10 TiDB Lightning instances, which is is complex.

 ### Global Sort vs. local sort

 #### `IMPORT INTO`

-Based on TiDB Global Sort, tens of TiB of source data can be transmitted to multiple TiDB nodes, where the encoded data KV pairs and index KV pairs are transferred to Amazon S3 for global sorting before being written to TiKV.
+Based on TiDB Global Sort, tens of TiB of source data can be transmitted to multiple TiDB nodes, where the encoded data KV pairs and index KV pairs are transferred to Amazon S3 for global sorting before being ingested into TiKV.

 Because it is globally sorted, data imported from various TiDB nodes into TiKV does not overlap, allowing it to be ingested directly into the RocksDB's L6 layer.
 This eliminates the need for TiKV to perform compaction operations, resulting in significant improvement in both write performance and stability of TiKV.